 If left untreated, hereditary angioedema (HAE) attacks gradually worsen over 12 to 24 hours and typically subside in 1 to 5 days.
 Treatment for HAE should be individualised to your patient’s needs and lifestyle to help reduce the burden of disease by preventing or attenuating attacks.1,2

-Guideline, HAE can be managed with:
+Treatment Guideline, HAE can be managed with:

-WAO/EAACI recommendations3:
+WAO/EAACI recommendations:

 "We recommend that all attacks are: